Governance

 Meet the XRB Board

 Andrew has over 40 years’ experience in senior commercial, accounting and legal practice, government and academic roles.
-He is currently chair of the Financial Reporting Council, chair of Cemeteries & Crematoria NSW, a Commissioner of NSW Independent Planning Commission and Chair of its Risk and Compliance Committee, a member of the Board of Tax, and a Principal Fellow/Associate Professor at the University of Melbourne Law School.
-Before being appointed to the FRC, Andrew was a member of the Audit and Risk Committee of the Australian Accounting Standards Board and the Auditing and Assurance Standards Board.
+He is currently Chair of the Financial Reporting Council, Chair of NSW Independent Planning Commission, a member of the Board of Tax, and a Principal Fellow/Associate Professor at the University of Melbourne Law School.

 Previously, Andrew served as Second Commissioner of Taxation at the Australian Taxation Office.
 He was also a Director-Partner at Greenwoods & Freehills for over 20 years, including Managing Director of the firm between 2006 and 2011 and has held senior roles in financial services companies.